INMEGEN/mk-gatk/README.md

-Pipeline for GATK short variant calling in the 100GMX project
+Pipeline for GATK short variant calling in the 100GMX project.

 Folder structure: